pokt-network/pocket-network-protocol/utility/README.md

 ### 3.3 Fisherman Protocol

 A `Fisherman` is a protocol actor whose responsibility is to monitor and report the behavior and quality of Servicers' work.
-Their fundamental unit of work is to periodically sample the Servicers’s Web3 service, record the quality in a TestScore, and succinctly report the TestScore to the network in a ReportCard.
+Their fundamental unit of work is to periodically sample the Servicers’s Web3 service, record the quality in a `TestScore`, and succinctly report the TestScore to the network in a `ReportCard`.

-#### 3.3.1 Fisherman Election
+#### 3.3.1 Election & Registration

 In the current version of the specification, Fishermen are not permissionless actors.
 The DAO must vote in each participant in order for the Fishermen to register themselves with the network on-chain.
 This requires Fisherman to advertise their identity and use their reputation as collateral against faulty and malicious behavior.

 The Fishermen are bound by a DAO defined SLA to conduct incognito sampling services of the Servicers.
 Detailed requirements and conditions must be defined in the Fisherman SLA document to create an acceptable level of secrecy from the sampling server to ensure sample accuracy collection.
-It is important to note that the Fisherman StakeMsg message differs from other permissionless actors in Pocket Network because it is only valid if permissioned through the DAO Access Control List (ACL) a prior.
+It is important to note that the Fisherman `StakeMsg` message differs from other permissionless actors in Pocket Network because it is only valid if permissioned through the DAO Access Control List (ACL) a prior.

 ```mermaid
 stateDiagram-v2